-For this reason, the sooner you start learning about personal finance the better off you’ll be because it provides an important advantage: knowledge.
-I’m not talking about quantum physics type knowledge.
+For this reason, the sooner you start learning about personal finance, the better off you’ll be because it provides an important advantage: knowledge.
+I’m not talking about quantum physics-type knowledge.
 I’m talking about everyday life skills knowledge.

 Financial literacy for your child can make the difference between building upon a good financial foundation from the start or learning from mistakes.
 It can help teens and young adults get through the ups and downs of life and provide a sense of security.

-If you haven’t spoken to your kids about managing money, or if you’re avoiding the conversation, some words and emotions that come to mind might be: unprepared, scary, unnecessary, awkward.
+If you haven’t spoken to your kids about managing money, or if you’re avoiding the conversation, some words and emotions that come to mind might be: unprepared, scary, unnecessary, and awkward.
 If your family is among those that don’t have regular conversations about money, don’t feel bad.
 You’re not alone.

-So, let’s figure out how to start, and maintain, these important discussions.
+So, let’s figure out how to start and maintain these important discussions.
 Let’s face the uncomfortable and figure out how to get comfortable.

 If you feel unprepared or awkward about having this conversation, let’s get you ready.
 There are many resources that can help.
-There are also different ways to have the conversation.
+There are also different ways to have a conversation.
 If you don’t want to, you don’t have to talk about your own personal financial situation.
-You can point your young adult in the direction of an informative book or a reputable website, like Mint or Bankrate.
+You can point your young adult in the direction of an informative book or a reputable website like Mint or Bankrate.

 Finding a good personal finance podcast is another avenue worth exploring.
-There are also blogs, apps and articles.
+There are also blogs, apps, and articles.
 There are a variety of resources — choose wisely.
 Look for resources that are trustworthy and also compatible with how your student likes to take in information.
-For example, if their ear buds are always in and they'd rather listen than read, a personal finance podcast might be the best way for them to absorb useful information.
+For example, if their earbuds are always in and they'd rather listen than read, a personal finance podcast might be the best way for them to absorb useful information.

 If you're frightened by the thought of having this type of conversation with your student, please don't be.
 I view it as an act of courage, especially if you plan to talk to them about your personal financial situation.

-It’s courageous to be honest with your kids.
+It’s courageous, to be honest with your kids.
 It’s courageous to be vulnerable enough to admit any of your own money mistakes, especially if it helps them learn valuable lessons.
 It’s courageous to let your kids see you as “only human,” facing the same trials and tribulations as everyone else.

 Parents are trying to make it in this world, just like young adults.
-You may be in different phases of life but, from a financial standpoint, in essence, we are all just striving for financial security.
-You may even find that your student respects you for talking about the good, the bad and the ugly!
+You may be in different phases of life, but, from a financial standpoint, in essence, we are all just striving for financial security.
+You may even find that your student respects you for talking about the good, the bad, and the ugly!

 If you feel it's not necessary to talk to your kids about money, ask yourself why your child is going to college in the first place.
 My guess is that money is a partial motivator.
 The hope is that, once they graduate, they'll find a job that they'll find fulfilling while at the same time being able to comfortably pay the bills — a job that feeds their belly as well as their soul.

 Having a plan for that future income can make the difference between starting off with a sound financial foundation or winging it.
 Winging it could mean having to deal with the consequences of mistakes later.
 Mismanaging money can cost you — literally.
-For example, you may have to repay debt with high interest rates if you’re not careful.
+For example, you may have to repay debt with high-interest rates if you’re not careful.